 - Wait to water the plant until it begins to shrivel.

-Use porous soil with fast drainage to help prevent over-watering and mold growth.
+- Use porous, well-draining soil to help prevent over-watering and mold growth.

-To make regular potting soil more porous, add sand or perlite.
+- To make regular potting soil more porous, add course sand or perlite.

 Kalanchoe fedtschenkoi does not require grooming.

 It’s a compact succulent rarely exceeding 2′ feet in size.

 This is one of the easiest plants to propagate from:

 - From plantlets on the mother plant growing along leaf margins

 If grown in the ground, the stems may take root and grow new plants.

 To propagate by division or with a leaf cutting, prepare a small pot with a cactus mix or add sand to regular potting soil to achieve the right consistency.

 When dividing the plant, separate at the base, using caution to avoid damaging the leaves.